Raangi: Theatrical

 The film was released theatrically on 30 December 2022 alongside Kovai Sarala’s Sembi.
 Initially planned for a theatrical release, this was later cancelled in favour of a digital release due to the COVID-19 pandemic although the plans for the digital release was later dropped.

 Home media

-The post-theatrical streaming rights of the film were sold to Sun NXT and Netflix, while the satellite rights of the film were sold to Sun TV.
+The post-theatrical streaming rights of the film were sold to Sun NXT and Netflix.
 The film had its digital premiere on the streaming platform from 29 January 2023.

 Reception

 The film received mixed reviews from critics.

 A critic for India Herald wrote "Unexpectedly fantastic, Raangi is the ideal weekend action thriller".
 Logesh Balachandran of The Times of India gave the film 3.5 out of 5 stars and wrote "Raangi is unexpectedly great and it's a perfect action thriller for the weekend".
 Janani K of India Today gave the film 2 out of 5 stars and wrote "Trisha has given a decent performance as Thaiyal Nayagi, but it is baffling to see how she agreed to go by so many problematic ideas".
 Yuva Nandini of ABP Live 3.5 out of 5 stars and wrote "Overall, Rangi is not only entertaining but also thought provoking".
 A critic for Cinema Vikatan wrote "C. Satya's music is unimpressive; The background music is also average".
 P. Sangeetha of OTT Play gave the film 2.5 out of 5 stars and wrote "Watch it only for Trisha's performance".
 Stalin Navaneethakrishnan of Hindustan Times wrote "If you want to watch a sensational film, then you can go for watching Raangi".
 Khalillulah of Hindu Tamil Thisai wrote "Apart from that, the inadequacy of the scenes to do justice to the soul of the story is felt towards the end".
 Sakshi Post gave the film 3.5 out of 5 stars and wrote "Put this action thriller on your watchlist."
 Kirubhakar Purushothaman of The Indian Express gave the film 1 out of 5 stars and wrote "It’s unfortunate that after a great comeback as Kundhavai in Ponniyin Selvan this year, Trisha ends 2022 on such a low note".
 Avinash Ramachandran of Cinema Express rated the film 1.5 out of 5, and wrote, "Constant oscillation between insensitivity and wokeness simply magnifies the problematic parts of the narrative".